devashree-shukla/SwiftMacro/README.md

    - also provides information about the names of the symbols that the macro generates,
    - Includes arbitrary after the list of names, allowing the macro to generate declarations whose names aren’t known until you use the macro
    - If your Macro declaration has more than one role you need to add conformance to each role

+     > specify the category, identify the role, and — if applicable — configure role-specific settings.
+On top of this, attaching the macro keyword is a must, and remember that macros can accept arguments and, some, return types

    **Examples**
    ```